 Head of the Laboratory - Alexander Kubankin,

 As an informal circle of physicists, the Radiation Physics Laboratory was first created in 1995.
-Gradually this circle turned into an official laboratory, which now unites intellectual, physical and organization resources of the collaboration, which includes Scientific Research Institute of Skobeltsyn Institute of Nuclear Physics at Lomonosov State University, Lebedev Physical Institute of the Russian Academy of Sciences, and Belgorod State National Research University.
+Gradually this circle turned into an official laboratory, which now unites intellectual, physical and organization resources of the collaboration, which includes Scientific Research Institute of Skobeltsyn Institute of Nuclear Physics at Lomonosov State University, Lebedev Physical Institute of the Russian Academy of Sciences, and Belgorod State University.

 The Laboratory conducts fundamental and experimental research within the framework of Radiation Physics.